ninobuliskeria/ninobuliskeria.github.io/content/research/phacking/index.md

 ---
-title: 'Disentangling P-hacking From Publication Bias'
+#title: 'Disentangling P-hacking From Publication Bias'
+title: 'Sources of Selective Reporting in Economics'
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.